jjaskirat/wcd_project_template/README.md

 # wcd_project_template
 This repository acts as the Computer Vision Project Template for WeCloudData.

 The goal of this template is to make the Capstone Project implementation easy for the students.

+### The Template can be used for 4 different problems
+- Image Classification
+- Image Segmentation
+- Object Detection
+- Object Tracking

-There are 5 key components of any ML Project
+### There are 5 key components of any ML Project
 - Problem Statement
 - Dataset
 - Model